Qatar Welcomes Appointing UN Special Envoy To Combat Islamophobia

-Doha: The State of Qatar welcomed the resolution adopted by the United Nations General Assembly on the measures of condemning anti-Muslim violence, calling for action against religious Intolerance and creating a senior United Nations position dedicated to combating Islamophobia.
+(MENAFN- Gulf Times) The State of Qatar welcomed the resolution adopted by the United Nations General Assembly on the measures of condemning anti-Muslim violence, calling for action against religious intolerance and creating a senior United Nations position dedicated to combating Islamophobia.

 The State of Qatar affirmed that it is hopeful about the contribution this step will generate to preventing the rising hate speech and Islamophobia across the globe.